NeptuneHub/k3s-supreme-waffle/authentik/ha/README.md

 kubectl apply -f https://raw.githubusercontent.com/dragonflydb/dragonfly-operator/main/manifests/dragonfly-operator.yaml
 ```

-Then you can deploy dragonfly in HA with the  **dragonfly-deployment.yaml** in this repo
+Then you can deploy dragonfly in HA with the  **dragonfly-deployment.yaml** in this repo.
+Before deploy it remember to configure the password in the secret, it will be the one that you will need to configure in authentik.
 ```
 kubectl apply -f dragonfly-deployment.yaml
 ```

+Now you should have the 3 dragonfly node in atuhentik-ha namespace.
+Also you will have the **dragonfly** svc.

 # Install Authentik in HA

-**This part is still under construction, will be updated depending of the redis installatuion**

 To install Authentik in ha the main part that change are the **auth-values.yaml** the other are similar to the "not ha" configuration.
 Remember to edit the values to edit your password.
 ```